andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 You can use your test suite to find places you might be still using the column in your application.
 Once your tests are passing, deploy this code.

-Then, create the migration to remove the actual database column.
+Then, create the migration to remove the actual database column:

 ```ruby
 class RemoveOldColumnFromThings < ActiveRecord::Migration[7.0]